ondrejkolin/adwaita-icon-theme/README.md

 ### Cursor generation

 Cursors are in the xcursorgen format.
 They come in multiple sizes and possibly animation frames per file.
-Generating them is a two sstep process.
+Generating them is a two step process.

 First step is to render the source svg into multiple pngs.
 This is done with the `renderpngs.py` script.
 It takes the adwaita.svg file and generates the pngs for the different sizes and saves them in the `pngs/` directory.